What Happened on October 28th

 Bill Gates developed a version of BASIC for the Altair 8800 while a student at Harvard.
 With the success of BASIC, he and co-developer Paul Allen founded Microsoft.
 The fledgling company delivered an operating system for the IBM PC, the Microsoft Word word processing program, the Windows operating system, and a multitude of other programs.
 Gates stepped down as Microsoft CEO in 1999 and was replaced by President Steve Ballmer.
 Although he remained closely tied to Microsoft’s vision and operations, Gates devoted more of his time to the Bill & Melinda Gates Foundation, a philanthropic entity that, among other goals, promotes worldwide health initiatives, educational opportunities, and a means to end poverty and hunger.
 Even after all of his charitable giving, Gates has been listed as the world’s richest person more than once by Forbes.

 october 28, 1937 Microprocessor Co-Inventor Hoff Born

-Dr. Marcian Edward (Ted) Hoff, Jr. was born October 28, 1937 at Rochester, New York.
+Dr. Marcian Edward (Ted) Hoff, Jr. is born October 28, 1937 at Rochester, New York.
 He received a BEE (1958) from Rensselear Polytechnic Institute in Troy, NY.
 During the summers away from college he worked for General Railway Signal Company in Rochester where he made developments that produced his first two patents.
-He attended Stanford as a National Science Foundation Fellow and received a MS (1959) and Ph.D.
-(1962) in electrical engineering.
-He joined Intel in 1962.
+He attended Stanford as a National Science Foundation Fellow and received a MS (1959) and PhD (1962) in electrical engineering.
+He joined Intel in 1968.
 In 1980, he was named the first Intel Fellow, the highest technical position in the company.
-He spent a brief time as VP for Technology with Atari in the early 1980s and is currently VP and Chief Technical Officer with Teklicon, Inc. Other honors include the Stuart Ballantine Medal from the Franklin Institute.
+He spent a brief time as vice president for technology with Atari in the early 1980s and was vice president and chief technical officer with Teklicon, Inc., a patent and intellectual property advisory firm.